flexpaper/OSX-PDF-Toolkit/Readme.md

 OSX PDF Toolkit
 =======
 Because some tools such as PDFTk no longer work on OSX El Capitan we thought we might share a few tools which are helpful under OSX.
 Please feel free to submit new tools.
-Try to make them python compatible and avoid using third party libraries if possible.
+Try to write them in python and avoid using third party libraries if possible.

 burstpdf
 -----